PLOWS Offers Free Support Groups

 There are no more paper applications for this new program and seniors only need to apply every other year.
 The new online program requires that income documents be scanned and sent with the Internet application.
 Interested seniors who want PLOWS to file their Benefit Access application must make an appointment to come into the PLOWS Council on Aging office.
 We are no longer able to complete this application with a phone interview.
 When you schedule the appointment you will be given a list of the papers you need to bring in.

-Eligible seniors must turn 65 by December 31, 2014, reside in Illinois at the time the application is filed, provide correct social security numbers for yourself and your spouse if applicable, and show proof of income.
+Eligible seniors must turn 65 by the end of the year, reside in Illinois at the time the application is filed, provide correct social security numbers for yourself and your spouse if applicable, and show proof of income.
 Bank statements showing deposits will no longer be accepted as proof of income.
-Seniors with incomes at or below the following can qualify:
+Income guidelines apply

-Call PLOWS Council on Aging today to make your Benefits Access application appointment, 708.361.0219.
+Call PLOWS Council on Aging today for more information or to make your Benefits Access application appointment, 708.361.0219.